wagood/laralist/README.md

 * [JSON Parser](https://github.com/cerbero90/json-parser).
 Zero-dependencies pull parser to read large JSON from any source in a memory-efficient way.
 [Docs](https://mailcarrier.app/docs/getting-started/installation) <!-- json, parser -->

 * [MailCarrier](https://github.com/mailcarrierapp/mailcarrier).
 User friendly, provider-aware, mailing platform with templates and logs included.
+* [Tabler](https://tabler.io/) is a free and open source web application UI kit based on Bootstrap 5, with hundreds responsive components and multiple layouts.
 * Tectalic [OpenAI](https://tectalic.com/apis/openai/docs/php) REST API Client s a package that provides a convenient and straightforward way to interact with the OpenAI API from your PHP application.
+* [Typesense](https://typesense.org/) The Open Source Alternative to Algolia + Pinecone.
+The Easier To Use Alternative to Elasticsearch
 * [Pest](https://pestphp.com/) is a testing framework with a focus on simplicity, meticulously designed to bring back the joy of testing in PHP. <!-- testing -->
 * [PHP Crypter](https://github.com/chr1sc0des/phpcrypter) A PHP Source Code Encrypter <!-- encryption -->
+* [Quill](https://quilljs.com/)  is a free, open source WYSIWYG editor built for the modern web.
+With its modular architecture and expressive API, it is completely customizable to fit any need.
 * [OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org/) These cheat sheets were created by various application security professionals who have expertise in specific topics.
 * [Rector](https://github.com/rectorphp/rector) - Instant Upgrades and Automated Refactoring.
 [Automated Refactoring With Rector](https://tighten.com/insights/automated-refactoring-with-rector-php/)
 * [Saloon](https://github.com/Sammyjo20/Saloon) – Your Lone Star of your API integrations.
 Saloon is a PHP library that provides you with a beautiful API integration framework.
 It gives you all the tools you need to build and test API integrations for your application or SDKs.
 [Docs](https://docs.saloon.dev/) <!-- api, http client -->